Rawan-Rizk-Ali/NoteApp/README.md

       ↓
 Data

-This structure helps separate the user interface, business logic, and data sources, making the application easier to maintain, test, and scale.
+This separation helps keep the UI, business logic, and data access independent from each other.

+---
+##

 UI & Design

-The application follows a simple and eye-friendly design approach.
+The application follows a simple and eye-friendly design philosophy.

-The UI focuses on:
+The interface was designed to:

-Simple and intuitive user experience
+Keep the user experience simple and intuitive
-Clean layouts
+Reduce visual complexity
-Consistent spacing and typography
+Maintain consistent spacing and typography
-Clear navigation
+Provide clear navigation
-Reusable components
+Support multiple themes
-Light, Dark, and Sepia themes
+Provide comfortable Light, Dark, and Sepia modes Security
-Comfortable and customizable visual experience Security

-NoteApp uses Flutter Secure Storage to securely store sensitive local information such as PIN-related data.
+NoteApp uses Flutter Secure Storage for storing sensitive local information such as PIN-related data.

 Firebase is used for cloud-based note and media management.